 5. What Should You Do if You Believe You Have a Brain Injury?

-First and foremost, if you suspect you or a loved one have a brain injury, you should call a doctor.
+If you suspect you or a loved one have a brain injury, call a doctor.
 A North TX brain injury doctor can determine if you need emergency medical treatment or if you can treat the symptoms at home.

-At a minimum you (or the individual with a brain injury) should rest and refrain from driving or operating machinery.
-You should not be alone for at least 24 hours after the injury occurs, because there is a risk you could lose consciousness and may need urgent medical attention.
+At a minimum, rest and don’t drive or operate machinery.
+You should not be alone for at least 24 hours.
+There is a risk you could lose consciousness.
+You may need urgent medical attention.

-Other recommendations include resting, avoiding screen time (the blue light from tv and computer screens can worsen symptoms) and staying hydrated.
-In a nutshell, you want to take care of your body, rest as much as possible, and keep track of any worsening or new symptoms.
+Other recommendations include resting, avoiding screen time and staying hydrated.
+The blue light from tv and computer screens can worsen symptoms.
+Briefly, you want to take care of your body, rest, and keep track of any worsening or new symptoms.

 6. What Problems do Brain Injuries Cause?

 Brain injuries can cause long-term problems like depression, irritability, memory loss and dizziness.
 Severe brain injuries can lead to lifelong debilitating problems.
-Individuals who experienced severe brain injury typically have physical disabilities in addition to cognitive and behavioral problems.
+Besides cognitive and behavioral problems, individuals that have experienced a severe brain injury typically have physical disabilities.

 A victim of brain injury may experience the following cognitive and behavioral impairments: